4-3is4-me/Microbit-File-Manager/README.md

 A GUI file manager for Linux based OS for the microbit with the MicroPython runtime. __Only tested with Microbit V1.__

+Also works with Windows, but throws connection error when an action has executed.
+Wait a moment and click list and it's all ok.

 I was unable to find a file manager to suit my needs, so I created one.

 ## Features